Maksym637/Maksym637/README.md

 ### Hi 🐹

-I am a Python Developer with a strong background in automation.
-Over the past two years, I have worked as an Automation QA Engineer, gaining commercial experience in designing robust automated tests and developing/integrating automation tools using Python.
-My passion lies in software development and problem-solving, and I am committed to continuously learning new technologies and keeping up with industry trends.
-I hold a bachelor’s degree in Computer Science with a specialization in Artificial Intelligence and plan to further advance my expertise by pursuing a master’s degree in this field.
+I am Maksym Oliinyk, a Python Developer with extensive experience in automation

 <!--
 **Maksym637/Maksym637** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.